socketsupply/socket/api/CONFIG.md

 Key | Default Value | Description
 :--- | :--- | :---
 title |  |  The title that appears in the 'alert', 'prompt', and 'confirm' dialogs.
-If this value is not present, then the application title is used instead. defalut value = ""
+If this value is not present, then the application title is used instead.
+Currently only supported on iOS/macOS. defalut value = ""

 # `headless`